quyendang/OpenCore-Guide/README.md

 * **ReleaseUsbOwnership:** (Releases USB controller from firmware driver).
 * **RequestBootVarRouting:** (Recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
 * **SanitiseClearScreen:** (Fixes High resolutions displays that display OpenCore in 1024x768) Also necessary on select AMD GPUs on Z370.
+* **AvoidHighAlloc** (This is a workaround for select board firmwares, namely GA-Z77P-D3 (rev. 1.1), failing to properly access higher memory in UEFI Boot Services.
+Not recommended unless required for booting.
+May cause recovery boot failures on unaffected boards.))

 ![UEFI](https://i.imgur.com/tWJllin.png)